-Development provides a wide range and intensity of commercial, retail, community, entertainment, cultural activities and residential uses in a predominantly high-rise built form.
-Development comprises a tower and a podium typology fronting the street, within a range of building heights, dependent on site area.
-The greatest development yields and heights in the zone are achieved on larger lots.
-Development on larger sites reduces visual bulk and shade impacts by providing multiple towers with appropriate separations.
+Development provides a wide range and intensity of commercial, retail, health and medical, community, entertainment, cultural activities and residential uses in a predominantly high-rise built form.
+Development comprises a tower and podium typology which addresses the street, within a range of building heights, dependent on site area.
+The greatest development yields and heights in the zone are achieved on larger lots, development on larger sites reduces visual bulk and shade impacts by providing appropriate setbacks and tower separations.